The Act (What is Done)

 - Human Trafficking is a $150 billion industry (International Labor Organization)

 - "There is no official estimate of the total number of human trafficking victims in the U.S. Polaris estimates that the total number of victims nationally reaches into the "hundreds of thousands when estimates of both adults and minors and sex trafficking and labor trafficking are aggregated."
 (Polaris Project)

 - The most recent and frequently cited global statistics indicate that men and boys represent nearly half of the total number of human trafficking victims.
 (U.S. State Department).
-However, in the U.S., out of 4,460 cases, 3,698 were female and 1,438 were minors.
+However, in the U.S. in 2019, out of 22,326 cases, 15,222 were female and 5,359 were minors.
 (Polaris Project)

 - The average age of entry into sex slavery for a girl is 12-14 years old.
 The average age of entry for a boy is 11-13 years old.
 (Polaris Project)

 - An estimated 1 out of 6 endangered runaways are likely child sex trafficking victims.
 (The National Center for Missing and Exploited Children)

 - In the U.S., North Carolina has consistently ranked in the top 10 states for reported cases of human trafficking.
 (Polaris Project).
 This is due to having several major interstates, large military presence, a large number of agricultural and seasonal worker, and coastal and tourist areas.